openaicellular/oaic/docs/source/xapp_python.rst

     Network attach successful.
 IP: 172.16.0.3
     Software Radio Systems RAN (srsRAN) 7/8/2023 16:8:59 TZ:0

 **10.** Now, we can initiate uplink data transfer.
-Start an iperf3 server from the UE side in a new terminal:
+Start an iperf3 server from the nodeB side in a new terminal:

 .. code-block:: rst

-    sudo ip netns exec ue1 iperf3 -s -i 1
+    iperf3 -s -i 1

-**11.** Then, we can connect to this server from the host side.
+**11.** Then, we can connect to this server from the UE side.
+..
 Replace <UE IP> with the IP address seen in the srsue window when connected.
 (In the above case, it is ``172.16.0.3``)

 .. code-block:: rst

-    iperf3 -c <UE IP> -b 10M -i 1 -t 60
+    sudo ip netns exec ue1 iperf3 -c 172.16.0.1 -b 10M -i 1 -t 0

 Traffic should be visible on both sides: